crypto-guys/near-guildnet/nearcore/install/README.md

 ### Using the install script

-- This script can be used to compile any version of nearcore from any repo you specify see lines 5-8 of install.sh
+- This script can be used to compile any version of nearcore from any repo you specify see lines 8 thru 11 of install.sh
+- sudo ./install.sh

 #### Enabling the service on boot
 - ```sudo systemctl enable neard-guildnet.service```